 - If you are a member of a science center or museum, you may be eligible for FREE admission to the Discovery Cube OC, as well as other museums that are members of the Association of Science-Technology Centers Passport Program.
 Restrictions apply and you must have your membership card with you.
 Thanks to Maryanne M for info.

 The Griffith Observatory is located in Griffith Park overlooking downtown Los Angeles.
 The Observatory has exhibits about all aspects of astronomy: the solar system, the history of the universe, the development of the telescope, to name a few, as well as a Foucault’s Pendulum.
 Their planetarium has a variety of shows offered daily, presented by a live narrator.
 The Griffith Observatory telescopes are open to the public any evening the Observatory is open and skies are clear.

 Outside the Observatory you can also get a good view of the Hollywood sign or hike one of the many park trails.

 Admission to the Griffith Observatory is FREE.
-Parking in $4/hour when the Observatory is open.
+Parking in $8-$10/hour.
 (Please note: parking is limited.)
 Tickets to the planetarium are $7 per adult, $5 per student (with ID) and seniors, and $3 per child (age 5-12).
 Children under 5 are admitted to the first show of the day only and must sit on an adult’s lap.
 Tickets can only be purchased at the Observatory on the day of the show.